MaximeDaigle/transformer-scratch/readme.md

 # GRU and Transformer

+Content:
-4 parts project.
-Part 1 consists of implementing a stacked **gated recurrent units (GRUs)** from a simple RNN implementation, .
-Part 2 is the implementation of the **attention module of a transformer network**.
+1. Implementation of a stacked **gated recurrent units (GRUs)** from a simple RNN implementation
+2. Implementation of the **attention module of a transformer**
-Part 3 consist of training these 3 models (RNN, GRU, and Transformer) using a variety of different optimizers and hyperparameter settings and Part 4 consist of generating samples from the trained models.
+3. Training of these 3 models (RNN, GRU, and Transformer) using a variety of different optimizers and hyperparameter settings
+4. Generation of samples from the trained models.

 #### Summary